yonikremer/wiki_link_back/README.md

 bonus: parallelize your program so that it completes faster.

 # Requirements:
-python 3.10+ and Internet connection.
+python 3 (The program was tested on 3.10) and Internet connection.

 The program should run in older versions of Python, but it wasn't tested.